freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 -  :doc:`Journalist Guide </journalist/journalist>` informs users of malware risks, the importance of strict compartmentalization of SecureDrop-related activities
 -  :doc:`SecureDrop Deployment Guide </admin/deployment/deployment_practices>` gives best practices for proper administration of the SecureDrop system, and its public-facing properties like the Landing Page
 -  :doc:`Admin Guide </admin/installation/intro_for_admins>` gives instructions for long-term maintenance of the technical properties of the SecureDrop system, as well as operations to support Journalists
--  All adminsitrator tasks are completed over Tor/Tor authenticated Onion Services after installation
+-  All Administrator tasks are completed over Tor/Tor authenticated Onion Services after installation
--  Any journalist/admin password/2FA credentials resets can only be done by an administrator with password-protected SSH capability or authenticated Onion Service credentials.
+-  Any journalist/admin password/2FA credentials resets can only be done by an Administrator with password-protected SSH capability or authenticated Onion Service credentials.